Prerequisites

 You can see that we have two functions that are decorated with

-.
+@transform.
 These functions are the steps of the pipeline.
-You can specify the input datasets and the output dataset of the function by using theinput_mapping
+You can specify the input datasets and the output dataset of the function by using theinput_mappingandoutput_mappingclasses. -

 The first function